Homeowners Insurance vs. Home Business Coverage

 Using your home for business purposes?
 Most standard homeowners insurance policies will not provide adequate coverage to your home-based business.
 And small business insurance coverage may not get you what you need either.
 Depending on the nature of your business, you may require additional coverage.

 The size and nature of the business operated out of your home will determine what type of business property insurance you may need to obtain to properly protect it.
 States have differing regulations in regard to what is considered a “ home business,” as these definitions determine different tax breaks, fees, etc.

 Types of Home Business Insurance

-Home-based business owners have options when it comes to business insurance policies.
+Home-based business owners have options when it comes to home business policies.
 The first form is known as an endorsement or rider.
-Generally, endorsements/riders come as add-ons to traditional homeowners insurance policy.
+Generally, endorsements/riders come as add-ons to traditional homeowners insurance policies.

 Permitted Incidental Occupancy Endorsement

 For freelancers who work from home in a secondary office, or other professionals who work outside of the main office most of the time (e.g. contractors, lawyers, bookkeepers, and editors), a Permitted Incidental Occupancy Endorsement (type HO 04 42) is an ideal option.
 This includes professionals who have a traditional out-of- home office, but also have a supplemental home office used for general business activity like phone calls and paperwork.

 When added to a standard home insurance policy, Permitted Incidental Occupancy Endorsement can protect home offices that act as secondary workspaces to a professional.
 Other professionals can consider an endorsement of this nature if their business is conducted at home on a more limited, part-time basis (e.g. music teachers, bakers, photographers, and crafters).